/

 Cable vs Fibre

-Network Type: Proprietary Cable/Fibre Mix
+Network Type: Proprietary Cable and Fibre Mix

 Virgin Media Broadband Reviewed